 We ate well and the food was delicious.
 I couldn't get over the prices.
 120 rubles for an large delicious salmon steak.

-The kids got restless and since Emily joined us late and hadn't finished yet I sent Jeff back to the room with them and Em and I stayed for a bit.
+The kids got restless and since Emily joined us late and I hadn't finished yet I sent Jeff back to the room with them and Em and I stayed for a bit.

-I asked for the check and when it came it seemed rather high.
-I paid but kept looking at the bill trying to figure out how she over charged me.
-I gave Jeff the itemized receipt when we got back to the room and asked him to figure it out.
 He looked at me and said "Well.. yes the salmon was 120 rubles.....
-Remember when you asked her about the price, if it was in rubles and she said Yes but then pointed to the other side of the menu where there was another number and said 'That's grams'?
+Remember when you asked her about the price, if it was in rubles and she said Yes but then pointed to the other side of the menu where there was another number and said 'And that's grams'?
 Well she didn't make it clear that the rubles were per 100 grams, not that the food was only 100 grams."

 Please click to visit our Agency Adoption Ark